Strata Global

 How is soil stabilization for road construction done?

-Soil stabilization involves changing the natural properties of soil to improve engineering performance.
-The process may include mechanical, chemical or biological methods.
-These techniques use materials such as cement, chemical additives, or other agents to increase soil strength and stability.
+Soil stabilization is the modification of the natural soil’s intrinsic properties to improve its load-bearing capacity, shear strength, and overall performance.
+This procedure employs mechanical, chemical, or biological methods, utilizing materials such as cement, chemical additives, or various agents to enhance soil strength and stability.

 The base is an important part of road construction, as it transfers traffic load to the underlying subgrade.
 The long -term performance of the pavement structures depends on the stability of the underlying soil.
 Natural soil often lacks essential engineering properties in its natural condition.
 Thus, soil stabilization is necessary to modify these soils for construction.